dvsa/mot-automated-testsuite/docs/step-definitions.md

 * I click the ```{key}``` radio button in fieldset ```..nested legend..``` in fieldset ```..legend..```
    * Note: all radio button steps handle labels with ```for``` and radio inputs nested inside the label
 * I click the ```..label..``` checkbox
+   * Note: ensures field is set - clicks the checkbox if not already selected, otherwise does nothing
+* I clear the ```..label..``` checkbox
    * Note: all checkbox steps handle labels with ```for``` and checkbox inputs nested inside the label
+   * Note: ensures field is not set - clicks the checkbox if already selected, otherwise does nothing
 * I enter ```"..text.."``` in the ```"..label.."``` field
 * I enter ```{key}``` in the ```"..label.."``` field
 * I select ```"..item.."``` in the ```"..label.."``` field